Skip to content

 9 cybersecurity tests for insight into your environment

-NIST SP 800-53 recommends a comprehensive risk management program as part of a business’s due diligence for information security management.
 Security control assessments are one critical aspect of this process.
 But unfortunately, there is no one-and-done security testing tool to analyze computer security risks.
-Each cybersecurity test explores a slightly different aspect of your posture.
-Depending on your needs and environment, your business should conduct at least some of the following assessments.
+Each cybersecurity test explores a different aspect of your security posture.
+The results can help your team prioritize vulnerabilities, strengthen controls, investigate suspicious activity, and verify that remediation efforts worked.

 Trying to secure your environment without a clear idea of what’s going on is a lot like trying to paint your house blindfolded.
 You’re likely to focus too heavily on some areas while completely missing others.
 Plus, you might not adequately account for Windows.